Ron Turner (coach)

+In 2025, Turner coached U.S. National Team member Kaidy Stout and U.S. National Junior Team Member Albert Smelzer as members of the Team USA World Junior Championships In Otepeni, Romania.
+At those Championships, Stout won the bronze medal in the Women's 200 Breastroke.

-Turner served as assistant coach for the USA Women's team in the 2007 Pan American Games as well as a coach for the 2007 Indonesian World Championship Team.
+Turner is a 2025-26 USA National Team Coach.
+He served as assistant coach for the USA Women's team in the 2007 Pan American Games as well as a coach for the 2007 Indonesian World Championship Team.

-Turner, originally from Florence, South Carolina, is a graduate of the University of Tennessee (B.S.).
-He currently is a Realtor in Woodstock, GA.
+Turner, originally from Florence, South Carolina, is a graduate of the University of Tennessee.